nsaimk/Docker-K8s/redis-image/Create Image.md

 The RUN instruction is used to execute some command while we are preparing our custom image.

 The CMD instruction specifies what should be executed when our image is used to start up a brand new container.

+By running the command 'docker build .' in wherever the Dockerfile is located, we create an iamge of it.
+Then we can create a container of that image by running the command 'docker run <PID>'

 ## 2. What's a Base Image?
 An Analogy..